do you need to be jewish?

 Do I need to purchase travel Insurance?

 All participants are required to purchase travel insurance that covers them in the event of injury or hospitalization while abroad.
 Travelex, Allianz and Travel Guard are popular low-cost options.
 Visit our Flights and Insurance page for more information.
+We also have an option where you can purchase insurance through Justifi- we strive to make it easy for you!

 When was Justifi Founded?